TevHeath/tevheath.github.io/docs/index.md

 Hello world, My name is TJ and I am a **Computer Engineering** student at the University of Guelph.
 I enrolled in University of Guelph to learn from industry leaders of engineering and utilize the engineering curriculum and teaching styles consisting of Engineering design projects each year.

-My **Software Development Mission** focuses on designing software solutions (e.g., Web & Mobile Application) geared toward empowering the parent-child relationship through assisting software application that allow both the parent and child to learn together.
+My **software development mission** focuses on designing software solutions (e.g., Web & Mobile Application) geared toward empowering the parent-child relationship through assisting software application that allow both the parent and child to learn together.

 My **research interests** as an undergraduate student focuses on both software application and the engineering hardware design application of the electromagnetic spectrum using electrical engineering techniques.
 I am a driven and passion student focused on to designing meaningful projects.